CJSanon/Web-Enabled-Social-Bookmarking-App/README.md

 ## Project Background

 This project is a continuation of the course project for "Java In-Depth: Becoma a Complete Java Engineer!" by Dheeru Mundluru.
 It is a great project for practicing OOP, learning how to use MVC architecture, incorporating TDD, and exploring Java SE and EE.
-Won't iterate on this until June/July 2021.

 ## Technologies
 Project is created with: